HSBC fears U.S. money laundering fines to top $1.5 bln

 "There's a whole series of things that came from probably a decade in the 2000 to 2008-09 period that have surfaced now that the industry needs to sort out, remediate, and make sure doesn't happen again.

-"It will take a chunk of time to clean the system and then it will take a little bit longer than that for trust to be restored more fully," he said.
+"It will take a chunk of time to clean the system and then it will take a little bit longer than that for trust to be restored more fully," he said, adding that it was his job to get HSBC back to a position "where it's regarded as the best of the bunch".

 COST CUTS, JOB CUTS